-The position is located in the Regional Counsel's Office or the Field Counsel's Office.
-As appropriate, the incumbent reports to either the Regional Counsel or the Chief Counsel/Associate Regional Counsel for Housing Finance and Programs.
-The incumbent is responsible for providing comprehensive legal service, counsel, recommendations, reviews and opinions regarding all functions and activities, both programmatic and administrative, assigned to personnel within the incumbent's assigned area of service which may include multiple field offices or states.
+The position is located in the Regional Counsel's Office.
+The incumbent is responsible for providing comprehensive legal services, counsel, recommendations, reviews, and opinions regarding all functions and activities, both programmatic and administrative, assigned to personnel within the incumbent's assigned area of service which may include multiple field offices or states.
 The incumbent handles necessary programmatic transactional work.
-Major program areas include: Single Family and Multifamily Insured Housing Programs, Office of Healthcare Programs, Community Planning and Development Programs, Public and Indian Housing Programs, Office of Administration, and Field Policy and Management.
-The field office's legal service activities embrace, among other things, the law of contracts, real property, constitutional law, corporations, association, partnerships, agency, foreclosures, tort, taxation, negotiable instruments, municipal corporations, municipal and private financing, environmental law, creditor's rights, equal employment opportunity law, administrative law, bankruptcy, landlord tenant law, and administrative and civil procedure.
-The incumbent must be knowledgeable with respect to all aspects of federal statutory, regulatory and case law, executive orders, rules, regulations, and policies that pertain to the Department's programs and activities as well as the law governing the function, structure, authority and activities of the relevant state and local governmental entities within the field office's jurisdiction.
+Major program areas include Single Family and Multifamily Insured Housing, Office of Healthcare Programs, Community Planning and Development, Public and Indian Housing, , Office of Administration, and Field Policy and Management.
+The Regional Office's legal service activities embrace, among other things, the law of contracts, real property, constitutional law, corporations, association, partnerships, agency, foreclosures, tort, taxation, negotiable instruments, municipal corporations, municipal and private financing, environmental law, creditor's rights, administrative law, bankruptcy, landlord tenant law, and administrative and civil procedure.
+The incumbent must be knowledgeable with respect to all aspects of federal statutory, regulatory, and case law, executive orders, rules, regulations, and policies that pertain to the Department's programs and activities as well as the law governing the function, structure, authority and activities of the relevant state and local government entities with the regional or field office's jurisdiction.
 The incumbent's work must be ethical, legally accurate, useful, timely, and delivered with the utmost competence, cost effectiveness and professionalism.
 The incumbent focuses on assisting Departmental staff in planning, developing and operating efficient and effective systems for ensuring statutory and regulatory compliance from program recipients, grantees and clients.